Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Graph Laplacian pointwise convergence

 (iii) There exist constants $L_\phi, \delta_\phi > 0$, such that for any $u_1, v_1, u_2, v_2 \in \R_+$ with $\frac{\left| u_1 - u_2 \right|}{u_1}, \frac{\left| v_1 - v_2 \right|}{v_1} \leq \delta_\phi$,

 (iv) There exist constants $0< c_{\min} \leq c_{\max} < \infty$, such that for any $u,v\in \R_+$,

 \end{assumption}

 We give a few remarks about the technical conditions in Assumption \ref{assump:phi-diff}.
 First, while $\phi$ is defined on $\R_+ \times \R_+$, the later analysis only uses $\phi$ on a bounded domain due to the boundedness of the $k$NN bandwidth.
 Second, the $O(1)$ constants in conditions (i)(ii) are generic choices without loss of generality.
 Specifically, the choice is up to a constant multiplied to $\phi$ as long as $\partial_1 \phi(u,u)$ is assumed to be a constant (Lemma \ref{lemma:c1=1/2}).
 If we instead have $\phi(u,u) = cu$ and $\partial_1 \phi(u,u) = c/2$, then it at most incurs a constant multiplied to the limiting operators.
-Third, condition (iii) is naturally satisfied by commonly used $\phi$, see the Examples \ref{exmp:phi-diff} and \ref{exmp:phi-non-diff}.
-Finally, we explain the influence of $\phi$ on the graph Laplacian convergence result in Remark \ref{rmk:constant-phi-rela}.
-In short, $\phi$ may affect constants in the error bound (constants in big-$O$ notations) but not the convergence rate.
+Third, condition (iii) is naturally satisfied by commonly used $\phi$, see the Examples \ref{exmp:phi-diff}.
+Finally, the choice of $\phi$ may affect constants in the error bound (constants in big-$O$ notations) but not the convergence rate, see the comments beneath Theorem \ref{thm:conv-un-Laplacian-case1} below.